Giana Sisters DS

 Giana Sisters DS, also known on other handheld platforms as Giana Sisters, is a platform game developed by Spellbound Entertainment in cooperation with Bitfield GmbH for the Nintendo DS, iPad, iPhone, and Android.
 It was published by DTP Entertainment in Europe and Destineer in North America.
 It is a spiritual sequel to the 1987 Commodore 64 release The Great Giana Sisters.
-A version for Microsoft Windows, entitled Giana Sisters 2D, was also released.
+A version for Microsoft Windows, re-titled Giana Sisters 2D, was also released.

 Gameplay

 Giana Sisters contains over 80 levels to be explored for hitting blocks, collecting crystals, finding secrets and eventually complete the stage.
 Despite having the same retro jump'n'run gameplay, the game distances itself from the 1987 game and its plagiarism of Super Mario Bros., it has all new touch screen and microphone abilities allowing the Giana sisters to make use of various power-ups to aid their adventure.
 A world map allows for stages to be replayed after completion.
 It also contains a remake of all of the levels from The Great Giana Sisters as an unlockable.

 The biggest drawback for Giana Sisters DS is the lack of multiplayer support, and the original sister, "Maria", doesn't appear in the game.
 The name "Giana Sisters" may refer to the actual forms of Giana's character (cute or punk).